20 Exciting Math Games for Kids to Skyrocket New Math Skills On-The-Go

 7. Math Is Fun

 Engage elementary school students by pointing them towards games and puzzles on the Math Is Fun website.Ideal as a learning station or for classes with one-to-one device use, the games range from challenging math classics -- such as Sudoku -- to counting exercises for younger students.
-The latter category uses concise sentences and cartoon characters, making content easier for these students to process.Age Range:1st - 5th Grades
+The latter category uses concise sentences and cartoon characters, making content easier for these students to process.Age Range:1st - 5th Grades8.
+101 and Out

 9. One-Meter Dash